-As part of the Summer ’20 release, Pardot announced support for first-party cookies in an open beta.
+As part of the Salesforce Summer ’20 release, Pardot announced support for first-party cookies in an open beta.

-Some Pardot users’ reaction to this:
+Some Pardot users’ reaction to the news:

-The rest of Pardot users’ reaction to this:
+The rest of Pardot users’ reactions:

 Wait, what is this and do I care?

 If you’re among the latter group… read on to learn what this is, why it matters, and how to enable it if you’re interested in joining the beta.

 A browser cookie is a small bit of text that a website leaves with the browser so the website can ‘remember’ who you are.
 It’s kinda like when you give a valet your keys — they attach a number to your keys, keep them, and then they hand you the slip with the same number.

 When you come visit this website, Pardot sets a tracking cookie.
 The current embed code is using ‘go.pardot.com,’ so the tracking cookie is attached to the Pardot domain.
 From the point of view of our website, it’s a third party cookie, because it’s a Pardot branded cookie.

 Continuing with the analogy — it’s like the valet is wearing a Pardot shirt.
 We’re asked them to hand out numbers to website visitors, but we’re not from the same company.